Letters from Harold Edward 'Pompey' Elliott to his family June 1918 - October 1918 - Part 2

 I'll send him over to

-England to study for ^promotion are
+England to Study for ^promotion an

 Officer.
 I think he will do

-splendidly.
+Splendidly.
 He is under

 Col Watson who thinks